I help individuals and couples create healthier, more fulfilling relationships.

 If you want to process and heal following a breakup, improve or repair your relationship as a couple, or simply understand yourself better in the myriad relationships of your life, I am here to help you do that.
 Relationships are hard!
 No one has all the answers but working together in therapy offers a fresh perspective, new skills, and validation.

-The Gottman method – how to improve communication, connection, and skills in couples
+- Gottman Method Couples Therapy: how to improve communication and connection in couples

 I help clients bring new awareness and skills to themselves and their relationships and shift away from limiting beliefs and dysfunctional patterns.